Helping a Pair of Fearful Dachshunds: Free Training Tips

 Over time, your dog will learn to offer good behaviors to get attention.
 However, do not reinforce bad behaviors, like chasing your dog when it steals something.

-I wanted to share some other dog psychology tips that can help these fearful dogs learn to stop being scared of people.
 To help the guardians remember everything we covered in this in home Omaha dog training session, we filmed a roadmap to success video.

 Want to Learn More Ways to Train a Fearful or Anxious Dog?
 Click Here to Book a SessionCategorized in: Dog Psychology